Fraser Fyvie: Hibernian

 After being released by Wigan, Fyvie signed a short-term contract with Hibernian (Hibs).
 He made 17 appearances for Hibs during the remainder of the 2014–15 season.
 At the end of the season, Fyvie signed a two-year contract with Hibs.
 Fyvie was suspended for two matches by the Scottish FA for simulation during a match against Rangers in December 2015.
 The SFA found that Fyvie had feigned an injury to his face by Rangers midfielder Andy Halliday, who had aimed a kick and then barged Fyvie with his shoulder, which resulted in Halliday being sent off.
 Fyvie helped Hibernian win the 2015–16 Scottish Cup, in which they defeated Rangers 3–2 in the cup final.

 Fyvie helped Hibs to gain promotion by winning the 2016–17 Scottish Championship.
 He was one of several players to be offered a new contract at the end of the season, but the offer was withdrawn after he took too long to respond.

 Dundee United

 Fyvie signed a one-year contract with Scottish Championship club Dundee United on 4 August 2017.
 He suffered a cruciate ligament injury in December 2017, which was expected to prevent him from playing for the rest of the 2017/18 season.
 Despite not playing again following his injury, it was announced on 17 May 2018 that he had signed a new two-year contract to stay at the club.
 United manager Csaba Laszlo indicated that he considered Fyvie to be "an important player" for the club and described his signing a new contract as "excellent news as we build our squad ahead of the 2018/19 season."
 Fyvie was released by United on 6 May 2019.

 Cove Rangers

 Fyvie signed a short-term contract with the newly promoted Scottish League Two side, Cove Rangers, in August 2019.
+He won Scottish League Two in the 2019-20 season and Scottish League One 2021-22 season with the club.
+On 12 February 2026, Fyvie made the decision to retire from professional football.